siddhartha-gupta/SMF-Likes/README.md

 - If you want to select all boards in a category, just click on the category name

 *Recount Like Stats*
+- To remove the deleted messages from likes count and stats
 - To recount the total likes user has received so far.
 One should run this once a month at least.